YoKummy/IoT-project/README.md

 1. **Startup**:
    - The player powers on the box and initializes the game.
+   - However, it still require player to manually start the game through terminal.
+Due to the need to connect to wifi first then start the game(Flask).
    - The system generates a math problem and displays it on the LCD screen.

 2. **Input**: